 Our estimations showed that most stocks are fished at unsustainable levels, with overfishing occurring in almost all the stocks and some under overfished conditions.
 Except for two stocks (rooster hind and northern red snapper), this status is related to increases in landings (triplicated for some species) for the past ten years.
 Despite the limitations of catch-only models for stock assessments, trends in stock biomass and fishing pressure are evident: management actions are urgently needed for all species analyzed.
-Even if results must be taken with care due to the intrinsic limitations of this kind of model (Vasconcellos and Cochrane, 2005; Ovando et al., 2021), they can be used as a baseline to asess the stock status of these fisheries.
+Even if results must be taken with care due to the intrinsic limitations of this kind of model [29,47], they can be used as a baseline to asess the stock status of these fisheries.

-Catch-based models, such as C{MSY} , have proven to help evaluate the stock status of marine resources (Palomares et al., 2020; Sharma et al., 2021).
-When these models are implemented with informative priors, their performance in estimating the stock status improves, making them a helpful tool for evaluating fisheries in areas where robust stock assessments are unavailable (Sharma et al., 2021).
+Catch-based models, such as C{MSY} , have proven to help evaluate the stock status of marine resources [32,48].
+When these models are implemented with informative priors, their performance in estimating the stock status improves, making them a helpful tool for evaluating fisheries in areas where robust stock assessments are unavailable [48].
 Some cautions need to be considered when using this model type.
-Pons et al. (2020) found that catch-based model performance highly depends on life-history parameters (i.e., r, K), depletion levels, and fishing intensity.
-Nevertheless, catch-only models can give good results for referent points like MSY when long catch-time series are used (Ovando et al., 2021).
+Pons et al. [49] found that catchbased model performance highly depends on life-history parameters (i.e., r, K), depletion levels, and fishing intensity.
+Nevertheless, catch-only models can give good results for referent points like MSY when long catch-time series are used [29].
 For this reason, through the reconstruction process of the catches in this study, we tried to have the most extended landing time series for all the stocks analyzed.

-Increases in landings for the yellowtail in BCS were reported previously (Cisnero-Soberanis, 2018), which could be related to increases in fishing effort between 2005-2011 (Cota-Nieto et al., 2018).
+Increases in landings for the yellowtail in BCS were reported previously [50], which could be related to increases in fishing effort between 2005-2011 [51].
 The historical fishing importance of the Pacific red snapper in the Gulf of California has increased over the years, gaining significant relevance in the 1990s and 2000s (Sala et al., 2004).
-Our time series includes landings since 1977 but older records indicate high economic relevance and local consumption of snappers in the Gulf of California since the 1940s (Linder, 1947), which were not found in Official Fishing Statistics nor included in the analyses.
-Sand bass fishing has been highlighted for the Gulf of California since the 1940s and the mid-1990s (Linder, 1947; Cudney-Bueno and Boyer, 1998), but official statistics only reported landings since 2000, when an increase in catches was previously reported (Aburto-Oropeza et al., 2008).
+Our time series includes landings since 1977 but older records indicate high economic relevance and local consumption of snappers in the Gulf of California since the 1940s [52], which were not found in Official Fishing Statistics nor included in the analyses.
+Sand bass fishing has been highlighted for the Gulf of California since the 1940s and the mid-1990s [52,53], but official statistics only reported landings since 2000, when an increase in catches was previously reported [54].